 Understanding Colour Differences When Reviewing Remotely

 This is an attempt to cover some of the common issues encountered when reviewing files remotely.
-Obviously the best way to review any file is with a properly calibrated monitor, however due to increases in remote workflows and an expansion of devices being used it is not always possible.
-It should also be noted that these tips are Mac and BT.1886 (commonly known as Rec 709) focused.
+Obviously the best way to review any file is with a properly calibrated monitor, however due to increases in remote workflows and an expansion of viewing devices being used it is not always possible.
+These tips are for a Mac and BT.1886 (commonly known as Rec 709) focused workflow.
 It should also be mentioned that final judgement for creative decisions lays with those that do have access to a calibrated monitor.

-My key takeaway is that when possible, files hsould be downloaded and viewed using a dedicated application such as VLC or Quicktime.
+As suggested, when possible, files should be downloaded and viewed using a dedicated application such as VLC or Quicktime.
 Quicktime is known to have some issues, most of which can be address by properly utilising the NCLC tags used in file.
 This is a lesser known feature in the MacOS system which means it can sometimes be difficult to setup correctly.
 Daniele Siragusano covered the tagging system of Quicktime in great detail in the video below.

 In summary, there are just a few small steps to take care of, all of which focus on matching to the delivery standard.
 Make sure that the montior has the correct settings, the display profile is selected to match the standard, any review files have also been tagged with the correct standard and that files are viewed with using a dedicated player application and we will all be one step closer to eliminating differences during review.
 For those wanting to dive even deeper into the topic I highly reccommend reading Charles Poynton’s Gamma FAQ notes.